 As early as 1634, on the ship bound for the Massachusetts Bay Colony, rabble-rouser Anne Hutchinson organized an all-female group to discuss the Biblical text of the weekly sermons.
 (Sadly, the male leaders of the General Assembly — in all their wisdom — condemned Anne’s book group.
 Her feminist ideology and belief in a personal relationship with God later caused her to be labeled as a heretic.)

 But Anne had started something.
 Beginning with that first ill-fated discussion group on the ship from England, book clubs took hold and were a common occurrence in America.
-From the Lyceum movement, to Margaret Fuller’s “Conversations,” to turn-of-the 20th-century female literary societies, to Chautauqua courses, to Oprah Winfrey’s national launch of her book club in 1996, talking about books has been a part of our national heritage.
+From the Lyceum movement to Margaret Fuller’s “Conversations,” to turn-of-the 20th-century female literary societies, to Chautauqua courses, to the launch of Oprah Winfrey’s book club in 1996, talking about books has been a part of our national heritage.
 Book talk is an essential ingredient for the expansion of the mind and broadening of horizons.

 We’re a long way from Anne Hutchinson and the Trans-Atlantic-Bible-Book-Talk-Group of 1634, but discussing books is still popular.
 Online book clubs are trendier than ever.
 “Hello, Sunshine,” Reese Witherspoon’s book club, was launched in 2015 and has over 800,000 followers.
 Jenna Bush Hager’s Read with Jenna on the Today Show has a Facebook group with almost 27,000 groupies.
 Emma Watson’s Our Shared Shelf on Goodreads has over 231,000 followers.